 The same holds true for the employees within your organization.
 They need the ability to grow and improve, expand their skill set and become more successful at what they do.
 L&D provides the means to do just that.

 So, how does learning and development dovetail with performance management?
 Again, they’re two faces of the same situation.
 Without the ability to train and develop employees, you can coach them all you want, but improvements will be few and far between.

 Of course, to truly understand the relationship here, you need to get beyond the outdated mindset that performance management is little more than an annual review in which you provide a critical assessment of an employee and determine whether or not they’ll get a raise.
 It’s evolved far beyond that today.

-Instead of annual reviews, many companies are committing to ongoing coaching on short time-frames.
-This allows the employee time to make course corrections that will have an impact, rather than simply having someone point out what they’ve done wrong.
-It’s about being constructive, rather than being critical.
+Instead of annual reviews, many companies are committing to ongoing coaching in short time frames.
+This allows the employee time to make course corrections that will have an impact rather than simply having someone point out what they’ve done wrong.
+It’s about being constructive rather than critical.

 By engaging in ongoing coaching, creating a two-way conversation, and providing relevant, timely feedback, you can build a stronger team overall.
 You’re also able to reduce churn and retain key talent.

 Now, add education and training to the mix.
 By doing so, you enable your team to achieve the goals that you set for them.
 You also ensure that they have the skills and knowledge necessary to move up within the organization rather than job-hopping to find a better employer, higher compensation, or a company that values them.